zichengshan/Meme-Generator-App/README.md

    Whenever you DO need the previous value to determine the new value

+8. What is "conditional rendering"?

+   When we want to only sometimes display something on the page based on a condition of some sort

+9. When would you use &&?

+    When you want to either display something or NOT display it

+10. When would you use a ternary?

+   When you need to decide which thing among 2 options to display

+11. What if you need to decide between > 2 options on what to display?

+   Use an `if...else if... else` conditional or a `switch` statement

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).